 Guerrilla Marketing Modern Day Applications

 Today’s world is boozing with creativity in every aspect and there’s development taking place in every corner of the world.
-Amidst all such innovations coming up, there are numerous ways to apply Guerrilla marketing in a business organisation, in a cost effective and creative manner.
+Amidst all such innovations coming up, there are numerous ways to apply Guerrilla marketing in a business organization, in a cost effective and creative manner.

 - Creative and repetitive advertisements in newspapers.